ChyKusuma/SPHINXMerkleBlock/README.md

 With the SPHINX_MerkleBlock namespace, we empower developers to harness the advanced capabilities of SPHINCS+ and build secure, future-proof applications that can withstand the challenges posed by the dawn of the quantum era.

 We know that Hash-Based digital signature scheme is not lattice-based and also relly on the strength of the hash-function, thats why our default 'SPHINX_256' hash function is based on SWIFFTX which is rely on "Lattice-based" strength, here we achieve "Statelessness" and "Lattice-based" at once.

+NOTE ; In this repository only implement "Merkle trees" scheme based on SPHINCS+ scheme, for digital signature we separated that into another files.

 ## Components